web-platform-tests/wpt/docs/submission-process.md

 * Push your local branch to your GitHub repository

-* Using the GitHub UI create a PUll Request for your branch.
+* Using the GitHub UI create a Pull Request for your branch.

 * When you get review comments, make more commits to your branch to address the comments (**note**: Do *not* rewrite existing commits using